tcarey97/Java-Programming-Project/README.md

 For example, a member of the HR team can access applicant profiles and create new job listings using the HR Assistant Software.
 An applicant, on the other hand, can create a new profile and apply to available jobs in the Application Portal.
 If audit is inputted, comprehensive statistics are displayed to the user, revealing inherent biases that may be built-in as an (un)intended consequence of the matchmaking algorithm.

-This project included an oral exam, requiring students to explain the rationale for their code and also where potential improvements could be made.
+This project included an oral exam, requiring students to explain the rationale of their code and also where potential improvements could be made.

 I hope this project can help reveal some of my proficiency in Java.
 Please contact me if you would like more information in regards to this project.